England Lions cricket team

 The England Lions (formerly England A) cricket team is England and Wales' "second-tier" team, below the full England cricket team.
-It is largely intended as a way for promising young cricketers to gain experience of playing international cricket.
+It is largely intended as a way for promising young cricketers to gain experience in international cricket.

 England B and England A

 Although primarily intended as a touring team, for several years in the 1990s they played one match in England at the start of each season: between 1992 and 1995 against the previous season's county champion and in 1996 and 1997 against a Rest of England team.
 England A also played two List A games against the full Sri Lankan touring side in England in 1991.

 Previously a second tier team known as "England B" played one game against the Pakistanis in 1982 and had made a full tour of Sri Lanka in 1985/86.
 The first full tour by a team named "England A" was to Zimbabwe in 1989/90, and consisted of three first-class matches and three 50-over games.
 On this occasion England A played against the full Zimbabwe side, but on subsequent tours their most important opponents have usually been the equivalent A teams of the countries they have been touring.
 However, England A has toured Australia but had played a match against their Australian A team counterparts until 2021.

 They also often play matches against state or provincial sides, and in 2000/01 England A participated in the Busta Cup, the West Indian domestic first-class competition, finishing in third place out of the eight teams taking part.
 In 2003/04 England A took part in India's Duleep Trophy competition, but failed to progress beyond the group stages after losing both their matches.
 There were no England A matches played in the period between these two tours.